What is AI Governance?

 Overview

 AI governance is becoming an essential part of modern business strategy.
-While generative AI apps raise awareness and foster new use cases for AI, they also cause businesses to explore the variety of model types used across their ecosystem.
+While generative AI models and AI agents raise awareness and foster new use cases for AI, they also cause businesses to explore the variety of model types used across their ecosystem.
 Further, the foundation models we see today won’t look like the ones we see within the next few years.
-Effective governance ensures that AI systems and all model types that make them are not only effective but also align continuously with regulations, ethical standards, and societal values.
+Effective AI governance ensures that AI systems and all model types that make them are not only effective but also align continuously with regulations, ethical standards, and societal values.

-For some industries in particular – banking, insurance, healthcare – AI governance is becoming a competitive and risk management necessity.
-Robust model governance frameworks help organizations navigate a complex blend of business strategy, risk mitigation, and ethics, allowing them to harness the full potential of AI technologies.
+For industries like banking, insurance, and healthcare, robust AI governance frameworks are no longer optional—they’re a competitive necessity and critical risk management tool.
+An enterprise approach helps organizations navigate the complex intersection of business strategy, risk mitigation, and ethics, maximizing the potential of AI technologies while minimizing potential risks.

 The following stories will help you understand the role and purpose of AI governance, the factors driving its development, who is responsible for establishing a formal AI governance function, and the typical outcomes both the present and over the long-term.